 - The victim suffers harm, including physical injuries, financial losses, and more

-When we have the evidence to show a driver acted negligently, we can generally recover compensation for our clients through an insurance claim or lawsuit.
+When we have the evidence to show a driver acted negligently, we can generally recover compensation for our clients through car accident claims or lawsuits.
 We must show the insurer or judge and jury that the at-fault driver caused the accident and your injuries.
 We must also show the damages you suffered.

 Causes of Marietta Car Crashes